 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-3 steps to uncovering your old 401(k) — and what to do once you’ve found it.
+4 ways to uncover your old 401(k), including free and paid options, and what to do once you’ve found it.

 Switching jobs can be hectic, and it’s not uncommon for things to get lost in the shuffle — including your old 401(k).
 If you need to know how to find your old 401(k), don’t fret.
-There are many strategies and databases to help you recover forgotten retirement funds.
+Several strategies and databases are available to help you recover forgotten retirement funds.

 It’s not all that uncommon to lose a 401(k) — especially if you didn’t have much invested to begin with.
 It’s possible you were automatically enrolled in a 401(k) by your old employer and didn’t know the account existed.
 Or maybe you got caught up in the process of switching jobs and forgot to tie up loose ends.